5 Ways to Ensure Your Marketing Analytics Provide the Best Results

 "Most of the time I only see obvious, trivial output." - CMO, $2B casual dining

-If the above are representative, then generally speaking, executives do not value very highly what are purported to be ‘insights’.
-It seems to suggest that senior executive do not trust what they receive from the analytic functions or see it as very meaningful.
+If the above are representative, then, generally speaking, executives do not value very highly what are purported to be ‘insights’.
+It seems to suggest that senior executives do not trust what they receive from the analytic functions or see it as very meaningful.

 How can this be, when predictive analytics is entirely about ‘this causes that’?
 Perhaps the analytics produced is not of use to executives, because they do not provide exactly what they need to uncover?

 Below are some other statements I've heard, typically from consumer insights or advanced analytics groups, usually presented to senior marketing leaders:

 "92% of our customers wear some kind of jeans when they come to our store."

 "We have the highest rated product in our industry."

 "Net revenue decreased over 3.5% YOY in same-store sales."

 "Our customers trust our brand more than all other brands."

 "Both market research and independent field tests show treatment X outperforms treatment Y."